EmulatorJS/emulatorjs.org/src/docs/FAQ.md

 #### *Q:* I'm encountering CORS errors while trying to run the emulator.
 How can I resolve this?

 ***A:*** CORS (Cross-Origin Resource Sharing) errors occur when a web page running in one domain tries to access resources (like scripts or assets) from another domain.
-To resolve CORS errors, you can:
-- Ensure that the server hosting the EmulatorJS resources has proper CORS headers set.
-- Check your server's CORS headers.
+To resolve CORS errors.
+Ensure the "Access-Control-Allow-Origin" header is set on the remote server, and is the correct value.

 #### *Q:* I'm seeing an error that says "SharedArrayBuffer is not defined."
 How do I fix this?

-***A:*** The "SharedArrayBuffer is not defined" error can occur due to browser security restrictions.
-Shared Array Buffer is a feature that can be a security risk if not used carefully.
+***A:*** The "SharedArrayBuffer is not defined" error will occur if the following headers are not set.
+This is because the SharedArrayBuffer feature is very powerful.
+Ensure you are using https and that your server is sending the headers below.

-To fix this issue, you can:
-- Check if the browser you're using supports Shared Array Buffer.
-- Make sure to set the following headers on the server to enable Shared Array Buffer:
 ```
 Cross-Origin-Opener-Policy: same-origin
 Cross-Origin-Embedder-Policy: require-corp
 ```
-These headers manage cross-origin interactions and enable the use of Shared Array Buffer.

 #### *Q:* What should I include when I open an issue?